Part 18: Matters Under The Legal Profession Act 1966

 (4) The applicant must file a Request for hearing together with the applicant’s affidavit for admission as advocate and solicitor.
 In the Request for hearing, the applicant must request the issuance of the following documents:

-(a) the instrument of admission under section 16(3) of the Legal Profession Act 1966; and
+(a) the instrument of admission under section 16(3) of the Old Law; and

 (b) the declaration required under Rule 30 of the Legal Profession (Admission) Rules 2011.